 - Pump retrofit or replacement

 - Solar panels

 - Electronic weather station linked to irrigation controller

 - Use of evapotranspiration (ET) based irrigation scheduling

 - Conversion to micro-irrigation or drip irrigation

-- Pump conversion from diesel to electric or to renewable energy such as solar
+- Pump conversion from diesel to electric

 - Conversion to low-pressure irrigation system